coq/coq/doc/sphinx/practical-tools/utilities.rst

   are ``-Q``, ``-I``, ``-R`` and ``-native-compiler``.
 * ``-arg`` options for other options of coqc that don’t fall in the above set.
 * Options specific to ``coq_makefile``.
 Currently this is only ``-docroot``.
-* Paths to files belonging to the project.
+* Directory names, which include all appropriate files in the directory and its subdirectories.
 * Comments, started with an unquoted ``#`` and continuing to the end of the line.